troycomi/snakemake-training/0_sbatch/README.md

 # SBATCH scripts

 These are the starting workflow files.
+They contain a common series of steps in a bioinformatics pipeline.
+Namely downloading files, removing sequencing tags (trimming), aligning to a reference sequence, and sorting the aligned sequences for additional analyses.

-The order of execution is dictated by the user, who should follow them in order.
+The order of execution is dictated by the user, who should follow them in numerical order.
 There are several positive aspects of each file including well documented names and versions of software, but all filenames are hard coded into the scripts.
-While software versions are specified in the comments, it's up to the user to actually ensure they are installed and the correct version.
+While software versions are specified in the comments, it's up to the user to actually ensure they are installed with the correct version.

 Our goal will be to replace these files with a Snakemake workflow which will scale to many samples, handle versions and software through singularity and